 Background: Recently, some studies have investigated type D personality as a critical factor in developing depression and reducing the quality of life.

-Objectives: The aim of this study was to compare depression and quality of life after open-heart surgery in patients with and without Type-D personality.
+Objectives: This study aimed to compare depression and quality of life after coronary artery bypass graft surgery in patients with and without type D personalities.

-Results: There was a significant difference regarding depression and quality of life scores between patients with and without Type-D personality after heart surgery.
-Depression and quality of life impairment were higher in patients with Type-D personality.
-The relationship between depression and quality of life of patients with Type-D personality and their age, sex, and occupation was not significant.
+Results: The two groups were significantly different in depression and quality of life scores after coronary artery bypass graft surgery.
+Depression and quality of life impairment were higher in participants with type D personality.
+There was no significant relationship between depression and quality of life with age, gender, and occupation in participants with type D personality.

-Conclusion: Depression and quality of life disorder were higher in Type-D personality patients after open-heart surgery compared to patients without Type-D personality.
-Screening these patients can prevent future physical and psychological problems.
+Conclusion: Depression and quality of life were higher in patients with type D personality after coronary artery bypass graft surgery than patients without type D personality.
+Episodic screening of these patients can prevent future somatic and psychological problems.